-Terms and conditions of outstanding borrowings as of 30 June 2023 and 2022 are as follows:
+Terms and conditions of outstanding borrowings as of 30 June 2024 and 2023 are as follows:

-Type Nominal Interest p.a.
-Year of Maturity 2023 £'000 2022 £'000 Revolving Credit Facility SONIA/ EURIBOR/SOFR + 2026 £ £ variable margin (1.00% - 1.65%)
+Туре Nominal Interest p.a.
+Year of Maturity 2024 £'000 2023 £'000 Revolving Credit Facility SONIA/ EURIBOR/SOFR + variable margin (1.00% - 1.65%) 2027 £ 144,754 £

-The Group has an unsecured, multicurrency bank revolving credit facility with a carrying amount of £nil at 30 June 2023 (2022: £nil).
+The Group has an unsecured, multicurrency bank revolving credit facility with a drawn down loan amount of £144.8 million at 30 June 2024 (2023: £nil).
 Commitment fees are charged on the undrawn balance of the facility.
-The available borrowing capacity under the Group's revolving credit facility is £350.0 million less utilised ancillary facilities (HSBC bank guarantees: £8.8 million at 30 June 2023 and £18.5 million at 30 June 2022).
-The HSBC bank guarantees primarily relate to deferred consideration for the 2020 acquisition of Comtrade Digital Services, and a performance bond related to a fixed price contract in Germany.
+The available borrowing capacity under the Group's revolving credit facility is £350.0 million less drawn down loans and utilised ancillary facilities (HSBC bank guarantees: £2.2 million at 30 June 2024 and £8.8 million at 30 June 2023).
+The HSBC bank guarantees primarily relate to a performance bond related to a fixed price contract in Germany and various lease guarantees.
+Please refer to Note 28 for a schedule showing the RCF movements in the period.

 The facility contains interest cover and net leverage financial covenants.
 The covenants are tested on a bi-annual basis based on trailing twelve months results.
-At 30 June 2023 and 30 June 2022, the Group complied with these financial covenants.
+At 30 June 2024 and 30 June 2023, the Group complied with these financial covenants.